tomas-smith/Simple-Bank-Account-System-Software-Design/README.md

 examples of expected outcomes from BankTestOracle:

+myCustomer = 1
+name Bob Freedompants
+int Balance = 100
+int Deposit =2

+EXPECTED RESULTS:
-TEST CASE                EXPECTED RESULTS: myCustomer = 1 name Bob Freedompants    End Balance: 102 int Balance = 100        Print: “Thank you for using the bank!” int Deposit =2
+End Balance: 102
+Print: “Thank you for using the bank!”

 myCustomer =2
+name Bob Freedompants
+int Balance =100
+int Deposit =4

+EXPECTED RESULTS:
-name Bob Freedompants    End Balance: 104 int Balance =100         Print: “Thank you for using the bank!” int Deposit =4
+End Balance: 104
+Print: “Thank you for using the bank!”

 myCustomer =2
+name Bob Freedompants
+int Balance =100
+int Deposit =HUNDRED

+EXPECTED RESULTS:
-name Bob Freedompants   End Balance: 100 int Balance =100        Print: “Sorry that is not a valid choice!” int Deposit =HUNDRED
+End Balance: 100
+Print: “Sorry that is not a valid choice!”